nttlevine/nttlevine.github.io/teaching/index.md

 ## Teaching
 ### Current Assignment

-Naomi will not be teaching for Spring semester 2022 as she will be on research leave
+Naomi is teaching COM325 during the Summer of 2022.

 ### Previous Teaching Assignments